artefactual/atom-docs/user-manual/add-edit-content/terms.rst

    Though the field is available in all term :term:`edit pages <edit page>`, the "Converse term" :term:`field` is currently only used in AtoM in the Actor Relation Type taxonomy.
-This taxonomy is used to supply terms to the Relationships dialogue, when two authority records are linked.
+This :term:`taxonomy` is used to supply terms to the Relationships dialogue, when two authority records are linked.
 For more information on creating relationships between authority records in AtoM,
    see: :ref:`link-two-authority-records`.